mfedoseeva/roboy-activity-recognition/README.md

 ./compose.sh down
 ```

-* NOTE: compose.sh script is used instead of docker-compose due to absence of support of GPU in the current compose version.
+* NOTE: compose.sh script is used instead of the docker-compose due to absence of support of GPU in the current compose version.
 [Issue Tracker](https://github.com/docker/compose/issues/6691) - once the support is in place, normal docker-compose can be used instead